kjoelovelife/Jetson_nano/README.md

 I will update continue, and will show how to play the jetbot without the electronic modules that Nvidia use in 2019/7.

-It means you can use your own MotorHAT to control motor ... etc .
+It means you can use your own MotorHAT to control motor.